arsalan-darbandi/Big_Data/README.md

 After installing CentOs on all machines, it is time to change a couple of changes on some of system files to make a connection between all of nodes in your cluster.
 First you have to login to the system, by typing "root" and pressing enter you will login as a root then you have to insert root password.
+I used ### to add comment for those codes need more description.
 ```javascript
 slave1 login: root
 Password: